 Organic Stores vs. Online Stores

-Microgreens can be purchased from organic stores such as supermarkets and holistic nutrition shops, or from online stores such as Amazon.
+Microgreens can be purchased from organic stores such as supermarkets and holistic nutrition shops, or online stores such as Amazon.

 Both online and organic stores sell microgreens and microgreen seeds, and both offer wholesale and retail options.
 However, it’s best to shop for microgreens in organic stores to ensure the quality is the best it can be before making a purchase.